prasanna1511/-2D-Lidar-Odometry-Mapping-and-Scan-Registration/README.md

 ## Next Steps

-- Transform(calculate rotation and translation) points and use it for next scan
-- Find adjacent voxels
-- Calculate the k-nearest neighbour
-- Registrtion
+- find correspondences
-- Align with the Map
+- compute TRansformations for the correspondences(rotation,translation)
-- Check if it is similar to the scanned environment
+- apply the transformations to the target scan
+- extract the transformed poins
+- accumulate the transformed points, by applying icp for consecutive scans

 ## Author